Brazil–Israel relations

 Ambassador of Brazil to Israel Odette de Carvalho e Souza meeting foreign minister Golda Meir in 1959.

-Brazil–Israel relations are the bilateral relations between the Federative Republic of Brazil and the State of Israel.
 Brazil has an embassy in Tel Aviv and an honorary consulate in Haifa.
 Israel has an embassy in Brasília and a consulate-general in São Paulo.
 The Brazilian ambassador to Israel is Gerson Menandro Garcia de Freitas.
 Israel's current ambassador to Brazil is Daniel Zohar Zonshine.
 Brazil and Israel maintain close political and military ties.
 The two nations enjoy a degree of arms cooperation.
 Brazil is a full member state of the International Holocaust Remembrance Alliance, while several Brazilian elected officials participate in the Israel Allies Caucus, a political advocacy organization that mobilizes pro-Israel parliamentarians in governments worldwide.

 Brazil has the 9th largest Jewish community in the world and the 2nd largest in Latin America, with 107,329 Jews in Brazil in 2010, according to the IBGE census.
 The Jewish Confederation of Brazil (CONIB) estimates that there are more than 120,000 Jews in Brazil.
 Around 25,000 Brazilians live in Israel, most of them being Brazilian Jews.

 On February 17, 2024, the Brazilian President Luiz Inácio Lula da Silva denounced the military operations of Israel while speaking to reporters at the African Union summit in Addis Ababa, comparing the events in Gaza to that of the Holocaust.
 The statement was highly contentious within Israel, receiving strongly-worded statements from Prime Minister Benjamin Netanyahu and other public figures.
 On February 19, 2024, Brazil then recalled their ambassador to Israel, and summoned the Israeli ambassador for a reprimand, following Israel deeming the president of Brazil a persona non grata.